Best Practices for Overlapping IP Addresses

 10.1.2.4 in both production and development, it creates an ambiguity for Twingate as it will not be able to determine automatically which Remote Network to use.

-Let’s resolve this by diving deeper into the two typical options at our disposal.
-Neither option involves restructuring networks or changing IP addresses, which we know can require significant effort.
+Let’s resolve this by diving deeper into the three typical options at our disposal.
+None of these options involves restructuring networks or changing IP addresses, which we know can require significant effort.

 In this case, the correct naming convention can resolve the ambiguity and bring an additional layer of visibility for end users over what environment they are connecting to: